jimfinnis/DiamondApparatus/README.md

 ## Main program
-The main program can be used to run the server, listen for changes, and publish new data, and kill the server.
+The main program can be used to run the server, listen for changes, publish new data, and kill the server.

 ### diamond server
 This will run the server and never exit.